 So you can see how important it is to give our puppies positive experiences… especially when they are exposed to new things.

 Exposing our puppies to new things does not mean dog parks.
 It means:

 - Taking them to new places for sniffing

 - Sitting in parking lots watching new people and animals

 - Going to friends’ houses so they can smell new foods or cats (who are likely tucked away in the back bedroom)

 - Occasionally meeting a fellow dog of a similar size and temperament.

 Not all exposure should involve a meeting.
-Most of the time simply observing the sight and smell of the new thing is plenty.
-After all, we would find it exhausting to interact with everyone who we came in contact with in a day.
+Most of the time, simply observing the sight and smell of the new thing is plenty.
+After all, we would find it exhausting to interact with everyone who we came into contact with during any given day.
 Puppies are similar!

 And remember to incorporate new textures like:

 - Tile floors and linoleum, like in a store or the vet’s office